neelansh15/gitinnit-electron/README.md

 - [ ] Add branch attribute to config for checkout **Neelansh**

 ## Pre-release
+1) startProject.vue:
-1) startProject.vue: Set private to false by default while creating repo, or even ask user
+   - Set private to false by default while creating repo, or even ask user
+   - Alter project name used in repo creation for fitting github repo name standards

 ## Caveats
 1) Github api repo listing limit is max 100 per page.
 For more than 100 repos, would need pagination (api does provide page by page)